 One difference between the SRE role and the traditional operations team involves automation.

-In the past, operations folks would keep things running by executing scripts, pushing buttons, and carrying out other manual endeavors.
-However, in the SRE world, there’s a heavy emphasis on automation.
+In the past, operations folks would keep things running by watching dashboard, executing scripts, and carrying out other manual endeavors.
+However, in the SRE world, there’s a heavy emphasis on automation and removing repetitive toil.

 Where did this drive come from?
 The engineering aspect of the SRE role.

-When you put software developers in a position where the same functions repeat day in and day out, they’ll be driven to automate.
+When you put software developers in a position where they repeat the same functions day in and day out, they’ll be driven to automate.
 That’s what software developers do best.

-And automation doesn’t stop at automating a software build and some acceptance tests.
+And automation doesn’t stop at automating a software build, acceptance tests, and deployment.
 Their automation includes CI/CD and infrastructure creation and patching, as well as monitoring, alerting, and automating responses to certain incidents.

 In Google’s SRE book, much of this work is also referred to as eliminating toil:

 Toil is the kind of work tied to running a production service that tends to be manual, repetitive, automatable, tactical, devoid of enduring value, and that scales linearly as a service grows.

 But why do we focus so much on reducing toil?